The Equality Act 2010 provides a new cross-cutting legislative framework to replace existing anti-discrimination laws with a single act.

 In order to demonstrate our compliance with the duty the following information is available to view:

 As a public body we are required under the Equality Act 2010 to publish one or more equality objectives that we believe we can reasonably achieve.
-The following document provides details of four distinct objectives chosen by the Council.
-Objectives 1 - 3 relate to our current functions as a service provider and objective four relates to that as an employer.
+The following document provides details of the two broad objectives chosen by the Council and supporting actions.
+One objective relates to our current functions as a service provider and one relates to that as an employer.